andrewmeyerhofer/AD-Deploy/README.md

 </p>
 <p>
-I then logged back into client-1 with cit.sel and everything worked properly.
+I then logged back into client-1 as cit.sel (using the correct password) with no issues.
 </p>
 <br />